 Primary responsibility for assessing and managing our cybersecurity risks rests with our CISO, who reports to our Executive Vice President, Operations, Technology & Data Analytics ("EVP OP").
 Both are members of our Security Committee, which is a governing body that drives alignment on security decisions across the Company.
 The Security Committee includes management across the departments and functions of the organization to enable transparency and alignment with the business' strategic goals and objectives.
 The Security Committee responsible for managing and implementing the Company's cybersecurity programs has many years of valuable business experience managing risks and developing and implementing cybersecurity policies and procedures.
-Our CISO has extensive experience in information security, managing cybersecurity programs and cybersecurity risks, and has served in various roles in information technology and information security for almost 30 years, including serving as the CISO at another large public company.
+Our CISO has extensive experience in information security, managing cybersecurity for almost 30 years, including serving as the CISO at another large public company.
 She holds an undergraduate degree in Information and Decision Sciences.
 Our EVP OP has extensive enterprise risk management experience, developed over more than 25 years while holding senior leadership positions, including group